JetBrains/kotlin/GRADLE_PLUGIN.md

              link <files which will be linked with native stubs>    // Additional files to link with native stubs.

              dumpParameters(true)                                   // Print all parameters during the build.

+             // Add the `anotherTask` to the stub generation task dependencies. dependsOn anotherTask
          }
      }